Low-dimensional tori in Calogero-Moser-Sutherland systems: Acknowledgment

 \section{Acknowledgment}

 We are grateful to L. Feher for stimulating discussions and pointing out reference \cite{FA10}, to K.~Jiang, Z.~Chen, and H.~Xiao for many discussions on stratified integrable systems.

-The work of A.~L. was supported by the Beijing Natural Science Foundation (IS24006).
-The work of N.~R. was supported by the Collaboration Grant ”Categorical Symmetries” from the Simons Foundation, by the Changjiang fund, and by the project 075-15-2024-631 funded by the Ministry of Science and Higher Education of the RF.
+The work of A.~L. was supported by the Beijing Natural Science Foundation (IS24006) and the Beijing Talent Program.
+The work of N.~R. was supported by the Collaboration Grant "Categorical Symmetries" from the Simons Foundation, by the Changjiang fund, and by the project 075-15-2024-631 funded by the Ministry of Science and Higher Education of the Russian Federation.